MCP Server

 Multi-Workspace Accounts

-If your Weld account has access to multiple workspaces, you need to tell the MCP server which one to use.
+If your Weld account has access to multiple workspaces, you can select which one to work in directly in the conversation — no special URL needed.

-With API keys: Each API key is already scoped to a specific workspace, so no additional configuration is needed.
+With API keys: Each API key is already scoped to a specific workspace, so no additional selection is needed.

 Rate Limits